-Religious thought depends on a transcendent account of human nature, which has been challenged repeatedly by materialists and naturalists, in the context of successive theories of physics.
-This unit examines key debates between transcendent and reductionist accounts of the human person in the 17th–19th centuries, highlighting the resilience of transcendent accounts.
-It includes Descartes’ arguments for an immaterial soul, Locke and ‘thinking matter’, Ralph Cudworth's coinage of ‘consciousness’ (1678), the Newtonian theologian Samuel Clarke's correspondence with the materialist Anthony Collins (1706–17), the anti-materialist philosophies of mind of the Jesuit physicist Roger Boscovich (1757) and the Evangelical Christians Maxwell and Faraday, the dispute between philosophical idealist T. H. Green and the positivist and naturalist G. H. Lewes (1878–85), and the philosophy of mind in C. D. Broad's The Mind and its Place in Nature (1925).
-Students will also be introduced to the primary working tools of contemporary research in early modern and 19th century philosophy.
+In the modern period from Descartes to WWI, western Christian theism was thought to depend on a transcendent account of human nature, which was repeatedly challenged by materialists and naturalists, in the context of successive theories of physics: this history sets the background for developments in philosophical theology in the contemporary period.
+This unit examines key debates between what would be considered transcendent and reductionist accounts of the human person in the 17th–19th centuries, highlighting the resilience of transcendent accounts.
+It includes Descartes’ arguments for an immaterial soul, Locke and ‘thinking matter’, Ralph Cudworth's coinage of ‘consciousness’ (1678), the Newtonian theologian Samuel Clarke's correspondence with the materialist Anthony Collins (1706–17), the anti-materialist philosophies of mind of the Jesuit physicist Roger Boscovich (1757), the materialist theism of Joseph Priestley (1777), and the Evangelical Christians Maxwell and Faraday, the dispute between philosophical idealist T. H. Green and the positivist and naturalist G. H. Lewes (1878–85), and ending with the expansive taxonomy of philosophies of mind in C. D. Broad's The Mind and its Place in Nature (1925).
+Students will also be introduced to the primary working tools of contemporary research in early modern and 19th-century philosophy.

 Unit code: AP3163C